PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 Mongo-Express acts as a web-based MongoDB admin interface.
 It should be accessible at [http://localhost:8081/](http://localhost:8081/).
 - Default login credentials: `admin`:`pass`
-- It is not necessary to use Mongo-Express to run Prompt Sail, but it can be helpful for debugging and monitoring the database.
+- It is not necessary to use Mongo-Express to run Prompt Sail, but it can help debug and monitor the database.

 **All the settings** can be changed in the appropriate `dokcer-compose` files: